syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/aws.md

    {% endhighlight %}

-6. Add the following code snippet in Function.cs to create a PDF document.
+6. Add the following code snippet in Function.cs to convert HTML to PDF document.

    {% highlight c# tabtitle="C#" %}